 \subsection{Future Projection of ICU Bed Requirements}

-While retrospective estimates of NICU occupancy provide insight into historical demand and current capacity alignment, planning requires a forward-looking perspective under plausible future scenarios.
-To extend the occupancy modeling framework described in Section~\ref{OccupancyEstimation} into future years, we develop a births-driven projection method that combines externally available forecasts of regional births with historical site-level admission shares and seasonal patterns of arrivals and LOS.
-This approach ensures that long-term capacity planning reflects both demographic trends and the temporal variability observed in historical operations.
+While retrospective NICU occupancy estimates inform historical demand and capacity alignment, planning requires a forward-looking perspective.
+To extend the framework in Section~\ref{OccupancyEstimation}, we develop a births-driven projection method combining regional birth forecasts with historical site-level admission shares and seasonal arrival and LOS patterns.
+This helps ensure that long-term capacity planning reflects demographic trends and observed temporal variability.

-Let $Y_f = \{ y_{\min}, \ldots, y_{\max} \}$ denote the set of projection years.
-We use two historical reference windows: (i) a set $Y_h^\omega$ of recent years to determine baseline admissions and site shares, and (ii) a set $Y_h^\nu$ of historical years to provide reference patterns for within-year arrivals and LOS.
-The first window captures recent structural conditions in admission volumes and site allocation, while the second provides a sufficiently broad pool of historical profiles to preserve realistic daily variability.
+Let $Y_f = \{ y_{\min}, \ldots, y_{\max} \}$ denote the desired projection years.
+We use two historical windows: (i) a set $Y_h^\omega$ of recent years to determine baseline admissions and site shares, and (ii) a set $Y_h^\nu$ of historical years to provide reference patterns for within-year arrivals and LOS.
+The first captures recent structural conditions, while the second preserves realistic daily variability.

-The annual demand level is defined relative to historical admissions and scaled to projected births.
-Let $\tilde{K}_y$ denote the projected number of total births in the region for year $y \in Y_f$, obtained from external demographic forecasts.
-We define the baseline system-wide admissions as the mean over the reference set $Y_h^\omega$,
+Annual demand is defined relative to historical admissions and scaled to projected births.
+Let $\tilde{K}_y$ denote projected total births in year $y \in Y_f$, obtained from external forecasts.
+Baseline system-wide admissions are the mean over $Y_h^\omega$,

-where $A_y$ is the observed total admissions in year $y$.
-We consider $y_0 = y_{\min}$ as the base year.
-The projected system-wide admissions for $y \in Y_f$ are given by
+where $A_y$ is observed admissions in year $y$.
+Let $y_0 = y_{\min}$ denote the base year.
+Projected admissions for $y \in Y_f$ are given by